By Kevin McNeish on Wed, 06/17/2015

-The model used to open the store is incompatible with the one used to create the
+The model used to open the store is incompatible with the one used to create the store.

-    store.

-    This code checks for the error code associated with this specific Core Data

-    error, and, if it finds it, passes a performAutomaticLightweightMigration

-    message to itself.
-This method tells Core Data to try to automatically migrate

-    the database to the new data model.
+This code sets the NSMigratePersistentWtoreAutomaticallyOption to true.
+This tells Core Data to automatically migrate the database to the new data model.

-    Note that this technique only works for certain types of changes to your data

-    model such as:
+Note that this technique only works for certain types of changes to your data model such as:

 - Add, delete, or rename an attribute.

 - Change an attribute from non-optional to optional.

 - Change an attribute from optional to non-optional (as long as you provide a default value).

 For a complete list of everything you can change and still perform a lightweight migration, as well as how to migrate more complex changes, check out Apple's Help topic Core Data Model Versioning and Data Migration Programming Guide.

 Often, you need to include a database with your app that is pre-populated with data.
 For example, in iAppsReview, it would be nice to include a pre-populated list of app categories that the user can access without having to first download the list from the web.
 This is extremely easy to do using the mmBusinessObject Core Data wrapper class.

 The first step involves adding the SQLite database file to the project.
 Let's do that now as outlined in the following steps.